gleam-lang/website/cheatsheets/gleam-for-go-users.md

 #### Gleam

 Functions can **optionally** have their argument and return types annotated in Gleam.
-These type annotations will always be checked by the compiler and throw a compilation error if not valid.
-The compiler will still type check your program using type inference if annotations are omitted.
+These type annotations don't change how type checking works, but are good documentation for you and other readers of your code.

 ```gleam
 fn add(x: Int, y: Int) -> Int {